Daybreak:Volume 1 Chapter 3

 ...I'd like to show you some 'treachery underfoot' right now!

-Translucent magical barriers then encased her body like gleaming armor, while five kite shields of shimmering turquoise energy conjured into existence, rotating protectively around her.
+Translucent magical barriers then encased her body like gleaming armor.
+In addition, five kite shields of shimmering turquoise energy conjured into existence, rotating protectively around her.

 "Well, since you insist on trying it now, what do you think?"
 Pascal grinned with anticipation.

-Her smile concealed a gleaming dagger as she bridged the gap between them with one stride.
-Lowering her mass into a fighting stance, she sent her right fist straight into his stomach.
+Her smile concealed a gleaming dagger as she bridged the gap between them in one stride.
+She lowered her center of mass into a fighting stance and sent her right fist straight into his stomach.
 His wool-and-cashmere uniform proved a poor defense against the stone-like consistency of her knuckles.
 His feet left the ground for a brief moment as her low hook punched the air out from his lungs.

 "First: no spells!"

 Coughing blood into the air, Pascal reached out with both hands, fingers extended.
 Four pebble-sized runes appeared out of thin air in between the fingers of each glove.
-But before he could activate them, Kaede sent a kick that sent them flying.
+But before he could activate them, Kaede lashed out with a kick that sent them flying.

 "Second: no tricks!"